Darjeeling Mall, Chowrasta

 that goes out and makes a full circle around the well known Observatory Hill

 for about a mile and returns to the Mall about 100 yards left of its origin.

 where you can relish a cup of Darjeeling tea with cakes.
-Nathmull's is an old family run establishment in Darjeeling and offers some of the largest collections of Darjeeling Tea.
-Next to it is the shop Life & Leaf
+Nathmull's is an old family run establishment in Darjeeling and offers some of the largest collections of Darjeeling Tea in packets.
+They also sell tea accessories.

 Darjeeling Mall with shops lined up on one side